and-anurag/hospital_management_system/README.md

-Sure, here is a sample README file for the Hospital Management System project based on the information and image provided:

----

 # Hospital Management System

 This is a simple command-line Hospital Management System developed using Java and SQL.
 The system allows hospital staff to manage patients, doctors, and appointments efficiently.